nicobao/personal-notebook/004_choosing_api_tech.md

 - [generate documentation](https://docs.buf.build/bsr/documentation)
 - and more

-There is no visual editor to create the .proto files, but it is unecessary as it is simply a programming language.

-[grpcurl](https://github.com/fullstorydev/grpcurl) is the functional equivalent of cURL for gRPC.

-gRPC has [built-in](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-auth-support.md) security and authentication/authorization mechanisms.

 Weaknesses:
 - Client-side and Bi-directional streaming are not currently supported in the browser.
 [Only Unary and Server-side streamings are](https://github.com/grpc/grpc-web#make-a-unary-rpc-call)
 - in general running gRPC in a browser [requires a proxy such as Envoy to translate HTTP/1.1 request from the browser to HTTP/2 request in the backend ](https://github.com/grpc/grpc-web/blob/master/net/grpc/gateway/examples/echo/tutorial.md#configure-the-envoy-proxy)
-- the messages themselves are not human readable (it's binary)
-- not suitable for real-time communication - but it's not the purpose here anyway
+- [grpcurl](https://github.com/fullstorydev/grpcurl) is the functional equivalent of cURL for gRPC. [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) is a tool that make a gRPC API queryable as a REST API.
+However, all of these adds much accidental complexity for the purpose of a Public API.
+- there is no visual editor to create the .proto files.
+For developers, it is unecessary as it is simply a programming language.
+However, it is a deal breaker for a Public API because API design must be done together with non-technical people that may not be comfortable using a programming language.

+In conclusion, gRPC leans well for being used as Internal API but gRPC is not well-suited for a Public API.